pierre-bourguet/3-tag-rna-seq/README.md

 ./prepare_genome_files.sh
 ./gene_annotations_for_deseq2.sh
 ```
-The script is not perfectly wrapped, you have to execute each block in an interactive session and make sure everything goes well, but you have to do this only once.
+The scripts are not perfectly wrapped, you have to execute each block in an interactive session and make sure everything goes well, but you have to do this only once.
 If TAIR blocks your wget queries, you can download files from a web browser.

-## Mapping
+## Mapping and counting reads
 - Prepare a sample_list file.
 Examples in:
 02_sample_lists/